Use the prompt library

 2. Choose the JSON file created in the [Export the prompt library](#export-the-prompt-library) section.

-## Send prompt to the OpenAI API or Local LLM tabs
+## Send a prompt to the current settings

-To send a prompt directly to the `OpenAI API` or the `Local LLM` tab, follow these steps:
+To send a prompt to the current scanner settings, follow these steps:

 1. Right-click on an entry from the table.